 - Wifi requires

-- ideapad_laptop to remove the hardware block (present in 4.9 tree), blacklisting this module in 4.8 removes the hardware block, but might carry other costs
+- ideapad_laptop to remove the hardware block (present in 4.9 tree (Note: Not required as of 4.9!!!)), blacklisting this module in 4.8 removes the hardware block, but might carry other costs

 - Firmware from this repo which replaces the crap in /usr/lib/firmware/ath10k/QCA6174/hw3.0.
 (Don’t worry, this muppet is the canonical source of firmware for these cards)

 - Video requires enable_rc6=0 to avoid booting to skittish artifacts (or no modesetting, but that is way more intrusive)

 - Machine runs well and looks good.
 Ain’t got shit on a Carbon X1.

 - Volume out of speakers is pitiful even at max.
 Watching movies outside of soundproof box is impossible.